Global structure of semi-infinite geodesics and competition interfaces in Brownian last-passage percolation: Definitions and main results

 Due to the geometry of the space $\Z \times\R$, when the splitting of geodesics described in Theorem~\ref{thm:Busedc_class}\ref{itm:BLPP_bad_dir_split} occurs at a point $\mbf y$, one geodesic must make an upward step from $\mbf y$ while the other moves horizontally from $\mbf y$.
 The \textit{competition interface} from an initial point $\mbf y$ in discrete lattice models separates points $\mbf z \ge \mbf y$ depending on whether the geodesic from $\mbf y$ to $\mbf z$ makes an initial horizontal or vertical step.
 In BLPP, this concept is much more delicate.
 This is because, for a fixed initial point $(m,s) \in \Z \times \R$, with probability one, for \textit{every} point $(n,t)$ with $n \ge m$ and $t >s$, all geodesics from $(m,s)$ to $(n,t)$ travel initially along the horizontal line at level $m$.
 However, there is a random exceptional set of points at which this is not the case, defined as follows:

 Refer to Figure~\ref{fig:CI_Def} for clarity.

 The following theorem describes this exceptional set. \begin{theorem} With probability one, for each level $m \in \Z$, the set $ \CI_m := \{s \in \R: (m,s) \in \CI\} $ has Hausdorff dimension $\f{1}{2}$ and is dense in $\R$.
 Hence, the set $\CI$ itself has Hausdorff dimension $\f{1}{2}$.
 For each $\mbf y \in \Z \times \R$, $\Pp(\mbf y \in \CI) = 0$.
 The set $\CI$ also has an equivalent description as the set of $\mbf x \in \Z \times \R$ for which there exists a random direction $\theta > 0$ such that there are two semi-infinite geodesics from $\mbf x$ in direction $\theta$, whose only common point is the initial point $\mbf x$. \end{theorem} \begin{remark} There are in fact many more equivalent ways to describe the set $\CI$.
 These are detailed in Theorem~\ref{thm:ci_equiv}.
-Comparing Theorem~\ref{thm:Busedc_class}\ref{itm:BLPP_bad_dir_split} with Theorem~\ref{thm:Haus_comp_interface}, we see that, while for $\theta \in \Busedc$, from \textit{every} initial point $\mbf x$, there exist two semi-infinite geodesics in direction $\theta$ that eventually split, for all $\mbf x \notin \CI$, the two geodesics do not split immediately.
+Compare Theorem~\ref{thm:Busedc_class}\ref{itm:BLPP_bad_dir_split} with Theorem~\ref{thm:Haus_comp_interface}.
+On one hand, when $\theta \in \Busedc$, from \textit{every} initial point $\mbf x$, there exist two semi-infinite geodesics in direction $\theta$ that eventually split.
+On the other hand, for all $\mbf x \notin \CI$, the two geodesics do not split immediately.
 See Figure~\ref{fig:intro_split}.
 This is in contrast to the exponential corner growth model studied in~\cite{Janjigian-Rassoul-Seppalainen-19}, where \textit{every} initial point has a random direction in which there are two semi-infinite geodesics in that direction that split immediately. \end{remark}